codeno47/billingMaster/replit.md

 - Implemented 30-minute session timeout with activity monitoring and user warning system
 - Added automatic session expiry with 2-minute warning dialog before logout
 - Enhanced security with rolling session expiry that resets on user activity
+- Added "Reset Filters" button to Employee module for clearing all applied filters at once
+- Enhanced filter UI with active filter count indicator and improved organization

 # User Preferences